Canada: Merger Control

 Where a negotiated resolution cannot be achieved, the Commissioner may file an application with the tribunal for a remedy in respect of the merger.
 The Commissioner must establish that the merger has resulted or is likely to result in an SPLC.
 As discussed above, it is open to the merging parties to defend the merger on the grounds that it is likely to bring about gains in efficiency that are greater than and will offset any SPLC.

 What measures can the authority take in respect of a proposed merger while it conducts its review?

 The Act provides for the granting of an interim order by the tribunal, on application by the Commissioner, prohibiting any person named in the application from taking any steps directed towards the completion or implementation of a proposed merger where the Commissioner certifies that more time is required to complete his or her enquiry into the proposed merger and establishes that in the absence of an interim order the person is likely ‘to take an action that would substantially impair the ability of the tribunal to remedy the effect of the proposed merger on competition’.
-The duration of an interim order is 30 days, but may be extended by up to 30 days where the Commissioner is unable to complete his or her investigation due to circumstances beyond his or her control.
+The duration of an interim order is 30 days, but may be extended by up to an additional 30 days where the Commissioner is unable to complete his investigation due to circumstances beyond his control.

-Parties often agree not to proceed with a proposed merger or to a hold separate agreement covering the portions of the business that raise competitive concerns, pending completion by the Bureau of its investigation and thus obviating the requirement for an interim order.
+Parties often agree not to proceed with a proposed merger or to a hold-separate agreement covering the portions of the business that raise competitive concerns, pending completion by the Bureau of its investigation and thus obviating the requirement for an interim order.